 While “Frozen” is fairly humorous in the first act, the comedy factor doubles once Anna has someone else to play off of, namely Kristoff.
+Snarky Kristoff.
 The surly, knowledgeable mountain man with a reindeer for a buddy serves as the rugged straight man in a gang of oddballs, which makes it all the more endearing once Kristoff begins to soften and we learn he has quite a few quirks of his own (besides speaking for his reindeer friend), having been raised by trolls with little to no sense of personal space.
 On the surface, Anna and Kristoff’s growing spark seems like an opposites-attract type of deal, but like Ariel and Eric the two actually have a lot of in common.
 They’re both loyal, courageous, open-minded individuals who feel a good deal of responsibility for the people around them, the people in their care, and they wind up bonding a lot during their adventure.
 Things start to spark between them right around the time things start to go south with Hans, and Anna realizes what sort of qualities she would really like in a boyfriend (she’d previously been more in love with the idea of being in love than she had with Hans).
-I’d say both of them wound up with quite the catch by the movie’s end.
-Olaf, who I think has surpassed Elsa as the film’s mascot, could easily have been an annoying, overdone character, but instead makes for a nice addition to the cast.
+I’d say both Anna and Kristoff wound up with quite the catch by the movie’s end.
+Olaf, who I think has actually surpassed Elsa as the film’s mascot, could easily have been an annoying, overdone sidekick character, but instead makes for a nice addition to the cast.
 A quirky, optimistic snowman who provides the film with some silly comic relief and gives the sisters (who he has some history with as a living relic of their childhood) a very appreciated helping hand.
 Olaf’s goal in the film is pretty weird though and kind of a stretch.
 This snowman somehow knows all these intimate details about summer but doesn’t know he’ll fucking die if he ever experiences it (mind you, considering that ‘happy snowman’ gag he could just be deep in denial).
-Lastly, his friendship with Sven, the reindeer steed, is so precious.
+His friendship with Sven, the excitable, carrot-loving reindeer steed, is so precious though.